winter mountaineering course

 PT: Of course, it would be better if such logic existed in our society.
 On the other hand, there are people who go to the mountains without even thinking that they may need such knowledge.

 PSZ: The reasons why we go to the mountains are quite simple.
 The beauty of nature, adrenaline, self-discovery, friendships, challenges or even temptation and applause.
 There are many things in the mountains that attract us.
 Of course, all these reasons are good, maybe apart from the applause.
 At the same time, however, it must be remembered that there are slightly different rules and skills than the ones at sea level.
 That there is much less room for improvisation, easygoing attitude and stupid mistakes.
 I observe in many mountain lovers, what I experienced myself years ago – a kind of infatuation.
-And paradoxically, it is extremely dangerous because it causes a sort of blindness.
+Paradoxically, it is extremely dangerous because it causes a sort of blindness.
 We do not see things that can be deadly.

 PT: It happens that today this infatuation is built in a slightly artificial way – every now and then on social media we see beautiful pictures of people in the mountains doing various extreme feats.
-Some portals, social groups have hundreds of thousands of followers who instantly like and applaud those “heroes”.
+Some social groups have hundreds of thousands of followers who instantly like and applaud those “heroes”.
 How professionals instructors, and guides – can join discussions, share their observations, and basic advice, and make people aware of the risk?

-PSZ: When I see someone in the mountains, in difficult and risky terrain, as an experienced instructor I can quickly recognize how his/her sense of balance works, what his/her habits are or is he/she in control of the situation, does he/she pose a threat to himself/herself and others?
+PSZ: When I see someone in the mountains, in difficult and risky terrain, as an experienced instructor I can quickly recognize how his/her sense of balance works, what his/her habits are or whether he/she is in control of the situation, does he/she pose a threat to himself/herself and others?
 An experienced climber, instructor or guide moving un-roped in the exposed terrain does not raise my concern.
 On the other hand, ill-skilled tourists, crawling with a rope on a 35-degree angle slope, using only the front teeth of crampons and two technical ice axes with a rope tangled between the legs are really frightening me.
 You can see immediately that they have no control over anything and therefore are also dangerous to others.
 Unfortunately, in such situations, it is often difficult to react and give advice.
 After all, this can be perceived as a personal attack and lead to an unpleasant exchange of words.
 And yet we want to have a good time in the mountains.
 However, I am trying to react with a subtle and understanding approach, because I think that one of our roles – the mountain professionals’ role – is to advise and warn.

 Coming back to the problem of social media.
 I would warn Facebook, Instagram etc. followers that thoughtless admiration for unprofessional and often dangerous feats can wind up those “heroes” and lead to an accident during subsequent attempts to do something even more spectacular.
-Please think twice when commenting that this is very inspiring and amazing, that their live threatening climbs deserve congratulations and applause.
+Please think twice when commenting that this is very inspiring and amazing and that their live-threatening climbs deserve congratulations and applause.
 A huge responsibility rests on the shoulders of the administrators of popular mountain social media.
 They should not allow the posting of such materials that are clearly unprofessional, and we can see that people who are doing them are in danger.
 This is a self-winding spiral of increased risk for all users of the mountains.

 PT: Do you have access to certain statistics related to fatal accidents in the mountains?
-What conclusions you can draw from them?
+What conclusions can you draw from them?

 PSZ: Yes I have.
 Thanks to this data, we can identify the causes of accidents in the mountain.
 In the first place are the falls and trips from heights, which happened on easy terrain, the terrain which is attractive for “winter tourism” or classic mountaineering.
 An example is when climbers move together, still, rope up but they do not place protection.
 The terrain is easy for them and at the same time, it is slippery, icy, wet or a slope is an avalanche-prone slope.
 Is worth noting that coming down is also most of the time harder than climbing up.
 We have to stay focused and be competent at all times.
 If we are focused, we automatically minimize the risk.
 On the other hand, if we lose focus, then a relaxed attitude creeps in, fatigue and haste are catching on us and the false feeling that the worst is behind us could lead to an accident!